 About Orange County, Florida

-In addition to our world class international airport, second largest convention center in the U.S., and blockbuster theme parks and entertainment options, we’re home to some of the finest public venues in America, including the spectacular new Dr. Phillips Center for the Performing Arts, our newly-rebuilt Camping World Stadium, SunRail – the newest commuter rail in the nation – and a recently completed Major League Soccer Stadium for our professional soccer teams, Orlando City Soccer and Orlando Pride.
+In addition to its world-class international airport, award-winning convention center, and blockbuster theme parks and entertainment options, the County is home to some of the finest public venues in the United States, including the spectacular Dr. Phillips Center for the Performing Arts, Camping World Stadium, Amway Center – home to the NBA’s Orlando Magic, and Exploria Stadium – home to the professional MLS teams Orlando City Soccer and Orlando Pride.

-Under the leadership of Orange County Mayor Teresa Jacobs, county employees embrace a “neighbors helping neighbors” philosophy, with the shared values of fairness, integrity and character, excellence and innovation, professionalism and accountability serving as the platform for providing outstanding customer service to the taxpayers and citizens of Orange County.
+County employees embrace the shared values of fairness, integrity and character, excellence and innovation, professionalism and accountability, which all serve as a successful recipe for providing outstanding customer service to the taxpayers and residents of Orange County.

-Whether you are a visitor, a resident or a business looking to grow and expand your footprint, Orange County provides a young and talented workforce; multi-modal access to destinations around the globe; a do-what-it-takes attitude; and year-round sunshine.
+Whether you are a visitor, resident or business looking to grow and expand your footprint, Orange County provides a young and talented workforce, multi-modal access to destinations around the globe, a do-what-it-takes attitude, and year-round sunshine.

 Our mission is to serve the citizens of Orange County and our guests with integrity, honesty, fairness and professionalism.
-We are committed to transparency, accountability and engaging our citizens in the decision making process to earn their trust and improve our quality of life.
-Orange County is truly the best place in the world to live, learn, work and raise a family.
+We are committed to transparency, accountability and engaging our residents in the decision-making process to earn their trust and improve our quality of life.